WPI-AIM/ambf/ambf_ros_modules/examples/gripper_control_examples/README.md

 `ambf/ambf_models/descriptions/multi-bodies/grippers/pr2 gripper.yaml` we have
 defined a proximity sensor and a constraint actuator.
 You can inspect the code in the file `gripper_control_via_client_ifc.py` as well.
-As you shall find out, we are manually checking if a sensor is triggered, and if it is triggered, we get the name of the body that is sensed and then use this sensed body's name in the actuator to attach the body to the actuator.
+As you shall find out, we are manually checking if a sensor is triggered, and if triggered, we get the name of the body that is sensed and then use this sensed body's name in the actuator to attach the body to the actuator.